128technology/docs/docs/cli_stats_reference.md

 ## `show stats process thread task`

-Metrics about tasks in threads in 128T processes
+Metrics about tasks in threads in SSR processes

 #### Usage